Inward Arts

 Rachel Hirning, MA, LPC

-What do we live for, if not to make life less difficult for each other?
+If not to make life less difficult for each other?

 - George Eliot